Rick Butler sexual abuse allegations: Junior Volleyball Association (JVA)

-After USA Volleyball announced its ban of Butler in January of 2018, the Executive Director for the Junior Volleyball Association (JVA), Jenny Hahn, publicly confirmed that Butler was still welcome in the JVA despite USA Volleyball’s decision against him.
-However, Hahn acknowledged that the JVA would have to follow the lead of the AAU, because the AAU was responsible for sanctioning JVA’s largest events.
-After the AAU permanently disqualified Butler from participating in its activities, the JVA followed with an indefinite suspension on Butler’s participation in JVA events.
+After USA Volleyball announced its ban of Butler in January 2018, the Executive Director for the Junior Volleyball Association (JVA), Jenny Hahn, publicly confirmed that Butler was still welcome in the JVA despite USA Volleyball's decision against him.
+However, Hahn acknowledged that the JVA would have to follow the lead of the AAU, because the AAU was responsible for sanctioning JVA's largest events.
+After the AAU permanently disqualified Butler from participating in its activities, the JVA followed with an indefinite suspension on Butler's participation in JVA events.

-USA Volleyball issued a statement regarding the JVA’s decision, stating its belief that the JVA’s action against Butler was “only a result of the recent decision made by the AAU to ban Rick Butler and not a result of their belief that Mr. Butler has done any wrong."
+USA Volleyball issued a statement regarding the JVA's decision, stating its belief that the JVA's action against Butler was "only a result of the recent decision made by the AAU to ban Rick Butler and not a result of their belief that Mr. Butler has done any wrong."

 Others

 Nancy Reno, who played for Butler's club, said in 1999 that she believed Butler's initial three accusers because they had confided in her and other teammates at the time.
 Said Reno, "We were in denial about it because we were scared."

 On May 15, 2018, a hearing was held by the State Senate Task Force on Sexual Discrimination and Harassment Awareness and Prevention to hear the testimony of two former volleyball players who have accused Butler of sexual assault.

 In an April 18, 2018 letter, ESPN Wide World of Sports announced that Butler was prohibited from participating in events held at their sport complex, including the AAU Girls' Junior National Volleyball Championships.